CLAIRE-Labo/python-ml-research-template/installation/docker-amd64/EPFL-runai-setup/README.md

 #### PyCharm

+We support the [Remote Development](https://www.jetbrains.com/help/pycharm/remote-development-overview.html) feature of PyCharm that runs a remote IDE in the container.
+We prefer this method to using the container as a [remote interpreter](https://www.jetbrains.com/help/pycharm/configuring-remote-interpreters-via-ssh.html), as with the latter the code will have to be kept in sync between the container and your local machine, creating a mismatch with the non-interactive way of running the template.

-There are two main ways to use
-PyCharm [Remote Development](https://www.jetbrains.com/help/pycharm/remote-development-overview.html) with an ssh server (here our container):
+There are two main ways to use PyCharm Remote development with an ssh server (here our container):

 1. Using the JetBrains Gateway client to install the IDE in the server and connect to it.
 2. The server has access to remote IDE binaries, starts the IDE on its own, and gives you a link to use with